U.S. Citizens and Immigrants (Domestic Undergraduate Applicants)

 Student Orientation Programs

 Enrollment Management coordinates orientation programs for all undergraduate students new to PSU.
 All newly admitted undergraduate students are required to attend a new student orientation session before registering for courses.

 After admission to PSU, each undergraduate student must complete orientation programming before their start term.
 In-person and online programming is available.
 To sign up for New Student Orientation, the student must have already submitted their enrollment confirmation or deposit of $200.

 Orientation provides students with the opportunity to meet with current PSU faculty, professional staff, and students in order to:

 • Understand academic requirements of a baccalaureate degree

 • Successfully develop an academic plan and register for courses

 • Access programs and services available to PSU students

 • Facilitate the academic and social transition to the University community

-Viking Days takes place the week prior to the start of fall term during the month of September.
+Viking Days takes place prior to the start of fall term.
 This is a week of activities, information sessions, open houses, and social events in which new students are invited to attend and encouraged to participate.
-For further information, visit www.pdx.edu/admissions/viking-days.
+For further information, visit www.pdx.edu/viking-days.